Did Wolf’s nursing home policy cost lives? Congress is now asking

 Congressman Steve Scalise (R-Louisiana) is the Minority Whip and ranking member of the subcomittee.
-He joined Congressman Scott Perry (R-PA 10) on a Zoom interview Tuesday afternoon.
+He joined Congressman Scott Perry (R-PA) on a Zoom interview Tuesday afternoon.

 “Governor Wolf in Pennsylvania forced the nursing homes to take seniors who were Covid-positive from the hospital, back into the nursing homes, even knowing they couldn’t properly take care of them,” Scalise said.
 “It was a death sentence.”